Meet the Asbury Woods Summer Camp Staff!

 Asbury Woods is committed to providing a quality summer camp experience.
-Our summer camp educators are highly qualified individuals who enjoying inspiring others to get out of doors and explore.
+Our summer camp educators are highly qualified individuals who enjoy inspiring others to get outside and explore.

 Sarah Bennett, Director of Education & Community programs, has years of experience teaching college-level biology, volunteering in the Erie community, and leading various programs.
 She has Bachelor’s and Master’s degrees in Zoology and is excited to use her education and leadership experiences to build upon Asbury Woods’ already excellent programs.

 “I have always been fascinated by the natural world and felt most at peace while walking in the woods.
 My favorite family memories are from camping and hiking in the woods.
 As I grew older, I wanted to know everything I could about how living things survive and interact with each other and to share that knowledge with people of all ages.
 I love that Asbury Woods offers so many ways for people of all ages to enjoy and learn about nature.
 As Director of Education & Community Programs, I am fortunate to lead a team of incredibly talented educators and naturalists to make nature accessible and exciting for everyone.
 I look forward to working with summer camp kids and their families to make Asbury Woods summer camp an unforgettable experience.
 When I’m not working, you’ll find me reading, cooking, attending my kids’ sporting events, or camping with my family."

 Erin Paquette, Environmental Educator, has a bachelor’s degree in Biological Sciences and has taught in a variety of outdoor settings, from state parks to overnight outdoor camps to zoos.
 Erin is looking forward to sharing their passion for the natural world.